uncle-betty/trust-but-verify/README.md

 (satlem_simplify _ _ _ (R _ _ .pb4 .pb1 .v1) (\ empty empty)))))))))))))))))))
 ```

+(I have no idea where the `(th_holds true)` comes from.
+Why does CVC4 want me
+to provide a - trivial - proof that true holds?)

 Submodule `SMT₁` contains a manually transliterated version of the proof.
 I have
 different names for things, but other than that, it's pretty much 1:1.